idslme/IDSL.UFA/README.md

 1. Process raw mass spectrometry data to generate chromatographics information using the method described by [IDSL.IPA](https://github.com/idslme/IDSL.IPA#quick-batch-example) for this study.

 2. Download these pre-calculated [IPDBs](https://zenodo.org/record/7512923/preview/IPDB_v1.8.zip#tree_item16) and use positive or negative mode IPDB from RefMetDB folder according to the IDSL.IPA folder results.
-RefMet represents [A **Ref**erence list of **Met**abolite names](https://www.metabolomicsworkbench.org/databases/refmet/).
+RefMet represents a [**Ref**erence list of **Met**abolite names](https://www.metabolomicsworkbench.org/databases/refmet/).

 3. IDSL.UFA requires 30 parameters distributed into 4 separate sections for a full scale analysis.
 For this study, use default parameter values presented in the [UFA parameter spreadsheet](https://raw.githubusercontent.com/idslme/IDSL.UFA/main/UFA_parameters.xlsx).
 Next, provide information for